 Waving an Amex Credit Card Annual Fee

-If you’re a US military service member or the service member’s spouse, your AMEX Platinum card annual fee ($550) or annual fees from other cards can be waived under AMEX’s interpretation of the Service members Civil Relief Act (SCRA) law.
+If you’re a US military service member or the service member’s spouse, your Platinum Card® from American Express annual fee ($695) or annual fees from other cards can be waived under AMEX’s interpretation of the Service members Civil Relief Act (SCRA) law.
 You do need to request the fee to be waived though, and you can request one line at this Amex landing page for service members.

 Offsetting Amex Credit Card Annual Fees